WMXZ-EU/microSoundRecorder/README.md

 The I2S_TYMPAN mode allows the high quality TYMPAN audio board https://tympan.org/ to be used as audio recorder

-The I2S_TDM mode allows multiple digital(e.g. ICS-52000 ) microphones be used in TDM mode
+The I2S_TDM mode allows multiple digital(e.g. ICS-43434 ) microphones be used in TDM mode (note: ICS-52000 array from NotWired.co does not work)

 ## implements
 - variable sampling frequency